Choosing a medical school also involves choosing between two types of degree programs: Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO).

 Most students attend traditional (or allopathic) medical schools that offer an MD.
 However, osteopathic medical schools are growing in popularity.
-During the 2015–2016 academic year, osteopathic colleges educated 26,100 future DO physicians, according to the AACOM.
-That's around 20 percent of U.S. medical students.
+Reporting on the most recent annual data, the AACOM says osteopathic medical schools educate around 20% of all medical students in the United States.

 To learn more about the coursework required at allopathic medical schools, check out the curriculum at the David Geffen School of Medicine at UCLA.

 By Taylor Mallory Holland